Emulator Issues #12725

 Thanks, @taolas!
 I'll definitely try out the latest development, whenever I get a chance XD.
 It's been a blast playing games in 480p on my CRT monitor, now looking sharper than it was before.
 It's not that I hate 480i on the original hardware, but my 29" LG CRT seems to update fields slower than normal, or something, so there's plenty of combing artifacts.
 480p is just better, though I only wish I had a bigger PC CRT monitor right now XD.

-Updated by buvk almost 2 years ago
+Updated by buvk about 2 years ago

 Great job with these shaders.
 I am using the 0_IntegerScalingOPTIONS.glsl shader with Allow Downscale and Scale Width to fit 4:3.
 Mega Man 9 finally looks right :)